tigera-solutions/cc-eks-blueprint-secpos-workshop/modules/module-5-secure-pod-traffic.md

 As the Stars application is comprised of microservices in three namespaces, we will use the policy recommender to create namespace-scoped policies for each namespace one by one and then tweak policies as needed.

-## Policy Recommender Steps
+## Policy Recommendations Steps

 1. Select the correct cluster context on the top right, then in the left hamburger menu click on ```Policies > Recommendations```

    ![policy_gui_1](https://github.com/tigera-solutions/cc-eks-blueprint-secpos-workshop/assets/117195889/3980f84a-0128-4e28-b023-f79450658e56)

 2. You will be presented with a page to enable the feature.
 Click the ```Enable Policy Recommendations``` button to instantiate the daemonset/pods for the feature.

     ![enable_policy_reco](https://github.com/tigera-solutions/cc-eks-blueprint-secpos-workshop/assets/117195889/720a7cd9-bc9b-4733-9b4d-7599d9d6c188)

    You can check that ```policy-recommendation``` shows ```True``` under the ```AVAILABLE``` column when you run ```kubectl get tigerastatus```